Field Service

 Vibration & Spectrum Analysis

-Frequency analysis decomposes the physical signal versus time and describes the repetitiveness of vibration patterns, so that the frequency components corresponding to each component can be investigated.
+Frequency analysis (FFT) decomposes the physical signal versus time and describes the repetitiveness of vibration patterns, so that the frequency components corresponding to each component can be investigated.

 Advantages